 The fundamental premise of the game is that trying to remove the 'magic'

 treasures (figurines) triggers the sinking of the island.

 So why not add some 'magic' to the treasures?

 Here are additional rules that I have proposed.

 They add strategic options, especially in the face of the more

 Each treasure has a specific ability.

 If you (an individual player) have a treasure,

-you can use its power -- once -- by using all
+you can use its power -- once -- by invoking it as an action.

 Select a tile (you need not be on it).